AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - has its own policy (simillar to bucket policy)
         - VPC origin
         - Internet Origin
+    - uploader accout by default owns the object
+        - to copy an object such that destination account holds it
+            - add bucket policy to allow read objects on the bucket
+            - create IAM policy that allows copying
+            - copy using destinationa account to gain ownership
+        - can create a bucket policy to require external users to grant bucket owner the object ownership
+            - use `bucket-owner-full-control`
 - Object Lambda
     - use to change object before retrieval
     - use cases: redacting PII, converting formats, pre-processing
+- Provisioned capacity for retrievals
+    - to ensure your retrieval capacity is available when you need it
+    - purchase when workload requires high reliable and predictible access to a subset of data
+- Server access logs
+    - detailed records for the access requests made to an S3 buckets
+    - vs CW
+        - CW provides record of actions taken by user, rol, or AWS service
+- S3 Console vs S3 Glacier Console
+    - Glacier Console can be used to access the vaults and objects in them
+    - however, it cannot be used to restore the object to other classes